VivekSalunkhe14/Income_Class_Prediction/README.md

 3. EXCEL (for Naive Bayes only)

 # GUI (Optional)
-GUI was designed using tkinter, python.
+GUI was designed using tkinter, python